-The need for offshore dedicated developers to take over work has skyrocketed when people and businesses began to hire specialized developers for their very challenging development projects.
+The need for offshore dedicated developers to take over work has skyrocketed when people and businesses began to hire talented developers for their very challenging software development projects.

-Today, practically every company and organization wants to hire dedicated developers since it allows them to get their entire task done without having to worry about the salaries, paybacks, reimbursements, and other commitments that come with hiring a full-time in-house team.
+Today, practically every company and organization wants to hire dedicated programmers since it allows them to get their entire task done without having to worry about the salaries, paybacks, reimbursements, and other commitments that come with hiring full-time in-house developers.

 - When should you hire dedicated developers?